5 Stocks That AI Predicts Will Double Your Money in a Year

 2. Fastly (FSLY)

-TradeSmith’s system expects Fastly to rise another 6% this month, topping off its 97% year-to-date gain.
+When I checked about a week ago, TradeSmith’s system expected Fastly to rise another 6% within a month, topping off its 97% year-to-date gain.

 A bottom-up analysis also paints a positive picture.